Predictia/AQUA/docs/sphinx/source/core_components.rst

 Some extra options are available:

-- ``exclude_incomplete=True``: this flaf will remove averaged chunks which are not complete (for example, be sure that all the months are complete before doing the time mean).
+- ``exclude_incomplete=True``: this flag will remove averaged chunks which are not complete (for example, verify  that all the record from each month are available before doing the time mean).
-- ``center_time=True``: this flag will center the time mean on the time period.
+- ``center_time=True``: this flag will center the time coordinate on the mean time window.
-  At the moment available only for monthly and yearly time aggregation.
-- ``time_bounds=True``: this flag can be activated to build time bounds in a similar way to CMOR standard.
+- ``time_bounds=True``: this flag can be activated to build time bounds in a similar way to CMOR-like standard.

 Spatial Averaging
 -----------------